High Fens

-The High Fens (Hohes Venn; Hautes Fagnes; Hoge Venen), which were declared a nature reserve in 1957, are an upland area, a plateau region in Liège Province, in the east of Belgium and adjoining parts of Germany, between the Ardennes and the Eifel highlands.
+The High Fens (Hohes Venn; Hautes Fagnes; Hoge Venen), which were declared a nature reserve in 1957, are an upland area, a plateau region in Liège Province, in the east of Belgium and adjoining parts of northwestern Germany, between the Ardennes and the Eifel highlands.
 The High Fens are the largest nature reserve or park in Belgium, with an area of 4501.2 ha; it lies within the German-Belgian natural park Hohes Venn-Eifel (700 km2), in the Ardennes.
 Its highest point, at 694 m above sea level, is the Signal de Botrange near Eupen, and also the highest point in Belgium.
 A tower 6 m high was built here that reaches 700 m above sea level.
-The reserve is a rich ecological endowment of Belgium covered with alpine sphagnum raised bogs (not "fens" as the name would imply) both on the plateau and in the valley basin; the bogs, which are over 10,000 years old, with their unique subalpine flora, fauna and microclimate, are key to the conservation work of the park.
+The reserve is a rich ecological endowment of Belgium covered with alpine sphagnum raised bogs (watered only by precipitation, instead of surface water, as the appellation “fens” would imply), both on the plateau and in the valley basin; the bogs, which are over 10,000 years old, with their unique subalpine flora, fauna and microclimate, are key to the conservation work of the park.

 In 1966, the European Council awarded the "Diploma of Conservation" to the High Fens, for their ecological value.
 In 2008, Belgium has added the High Fens to its tentative list of UNESCO World Heritage sites.